 Set aside some time to process the emotional fallout.

 - Keep a journal.
-A job search journal can be a good place to write down all your thoughts and feelings about the situation.
+A job search journal can be an excellent place to write down all your thoughts and feelings about the situation.

 - Have a mini-meltdown.
 (This is my personal favorite, usually during shower time.)
 Find someplace quiet where you can be alone.
 Cry, rant, rave and get mad at the unfairness of it all.
 Then let it go.